notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Identify applicable trust policy**
    1. For OCI artifacts, use [the artifact URI as the policy selector](#selecting-a-trust-policy-based-on-oci-artifact-uri-as-the-scope) and select the policy with matching scope from `scopes` (in policy version 1.0, use `registryScopes` field).
    2. For Blob artifacts, use [the scope value provided by the verifier](#selecting-a-trust-policy-based-on-blob-scope) as the policy selector and select the policy with matching scope from `scopes`.
-        1. If an applicable trust policy for the artifact URI cannot be found, fail signature verification.
+        1. If an applicable trust policy for the blob cannot be found, fail signature verification.
 1. **Proceed based on signature verification level**
    1. If `signatureVerification` level is set to `skip` in the trust policy, return success.
    1. For all other `signatureVerification` levels, `strict`, `permissive` and `audit`, perform each of the validation defined in the next sections - `integrity`, `authenticity`, `trusted timestamp`, `expiry` and `revocation`.